brugr9/brugr9.github.io/DGE/README.md

 ##### 1.6.1.1.
 Trace for Hit Generation

-On `DGEPupilGazeActor` calling function *SetLocationAndRotation*, *SetTransformQuat*, *SetTransform*, *SetLocation*, *SetRotation* or *SetRotationQuat*, the `APupilGazeActor` private function `Trace` is triggered.
-The function does a Single Line Trace (Raycast) by Channel 'Visibility' trying to generate a hit.
-In case of a successful hit following values are updated using the hit result:
+On `DGEPupilGazeActor` calling function *SetLocationAndRotation*, *SetTransformQuat*, *SetTransform*, *SetLocation*, *SetRotation* or *SetRotationQuat*, the `APupilGazeActor` private function `Trace` is triggered which performs a ray-tracing trying to generate a hit (channel visibility) and updates following ChildActorComponent values:

-* Location and rotation (and scale X) of `DGEPupilGazeRayActor`
-* Location and rotation of `DGEPupilGazeHitActor`
-* A hit `success` message is sent

-If no hit was obtained, the objects will not be updated.
-In this case, a hit `warning` message is sent.
+* `PupilGazeRayActor`: Location , Rotation, Scale (X only, distance from GazeActor to GazeHitActor)
+* `PupilGazeHitActor`: Location, Rotation

+In case of a hit the objects are updated using values from the hit-result.
+If no hit was obtained, the objects are updated with values from the trace end.

 <div style='page-break-after: always'></div>